BlinkTagInc/node-gtfs/docs/schema-manifest.md

 - Time fields retain their GTFS string value.
 The current node-gtfs timestamp helper columns are storage projections and are reflected only in stored-row types.
-- Enum values, cross-file references, inclusive `minimum` and `maximum` bounds, and cross-field range rules are retained as semantic metadata.
+- Enumeration values, cross-file references, inclusive `minimum` and `maximum` bounds, and cross-field range rules are retained as semantic metadata.
+  Enumeration `values` are the currently known values and enumerations are open by default, so future values remain importable and type-safe consumers can still pass them.
+Set `closed: true` only for a genuinely closed, library-controlled enumeration.
+Enum membership is not emitted as a hard database constraint.
 References use a consistent `[{ file, field }]` shape, and multiple entries are alternative targets.
 They are not automatically promoted to hard foreign keys; GTFS-Realtime references can be conditional on schedule relationships.
 - Storage indexes are dialect-neutral declarations.
 Dialect-specific details, such as SQLite partial indexes and MySQL text prefixes, remain writer policy.
-- Enumeration fields require a non-empty `values` tuple, while other field kinds reject `values`. `sourcePath` locates GTFS-Realtime values in decoded entities.
+- Enumeration fields require a non-empty `values` tuple, while other field kinds reject `values`.
+Their inferred types retain autocomplete for known values while accepting other strings or numbers unless `closed` is true.
+  `sourcePath` locates GTFS-Realtime values in decoded entities.
 A field's `defaultValue` is applied during normalization when its static or realtime source value is missing or empty, before any writer sees the row.
+- The GTFS-Realtime declarations are audited against the protobuf messages exposed by `gtfs-realtime-bindings@2.2.0`.
+Scalar and singular nested values that are useful for querying are projected as columns.
+Repeated structures such as alert translations and vehicle carriage details use JSON columns so the importer retains every value instead of selecting only one occurrence.
+- The current realtime importer supports the three established entity types:
+  `TripUpdate`, `VehiclePosition`, and `Alert`.
+Feed headers, differential-feed deletion state, and the experimental `Shape`, `Stop`, and `TripModifications` entities require separate tables and lifecycle behavior;
+  they are not represented as fields on one of the established entity tables.
 - `caseInsensitiveComparison` requests case-insensitive database comparison where the selected writer supports it.
 - Every table has an explicit namespace, constrained by the `GtfsNamespace`